Menotdan/OSdev-tutorial/tools/chapter.md

 `KERNEL_PROTO` Is the boot protocol to use, and the most supported one in qloader2 is stivale, and it happens to also be the easiest to use (In my opinion).

 `KERNEL_CMDLINE` are the options that get passed to the kernel.
+(Note this can be omitted)

 You can learn more about these options [here](https://github.com/qloader2/qloader2/blob/master/CONFIG.md), and [here](https://github.com/qloader2/qloader2/blob/master/README.md).

-Then once you have the `qloader2.cfg` on the disk, you can simple run the `qloader2-install` script, which should be simple enough to use.
+Then once you have the `qloader2.cfg` on the disk, you can simply run the `qloader2-install` script, which should be simple enough to use.

 `./qloader2-install <qloader2 binary path> <device / image to install to>`